 History is often unpleasant, messy, and chaotic.
 It is seldom as simple as we would like it to be.
 Historical myth is the opposite: neat, generally pleasing -- at least to our prejudices -- and comfortably black and white.
 The myths are "alternative facts" or "fake history."
-Not surprisingly, myths tend to dominate if not obliterate actual history in the popular consciousness, or public memory.
+Not surprisingly, myths tend to dominate if not smother actual history in the popular consciousness, the "public memory."

 By "actual history" I do not mean the "truth" but the result of painstaking historical research, writing, and interpretation.
 If well done, the result is our best current approximation of the truth.
 In that sense, history resembles science.
 Science is a more exact business, of course.
 Scientists can use repeated experiments to confirm their hypotheses.
 Historians do not have that luxury.
 They cannot repeat history.
 In most cases, they would not wish to.

 Historian Lewis Namier wrote that the writing of history "is not a visit of condolence."
 He might have added that the same is true of reading it.
-Learning our history is often troubling and confusing.
+Learning our history is often difficult, troubling and confusing.
 If it never is, we are reading the wrong stuff.
-Some people avoid the trouble by ignoring history.
+Some people avoid the problem by ignoring history, just as others avoid ethical problems by ignoring philosophy.
 Henry Ford is alleged to have said that "history is bunk."
-He didn't say exactly that, but he did reject the past as dead and meaningless, not worth bothering about.
+Apparently, he didn't say exactly that, but he did reject the past as dead and meaningless, not worth bothering about.

 Abraham Lincoln disagreed with Ford.
 In his Second Inaugural Address he declared, "My Fellow Americans, we cannot escape history."
 He understood that the terrible war nearing its end was the result of the country's failure to abolish slavery early in its history.
 Novelist William Faulkner held a similar view: "The past isn't dead.
 It is not even past."
 His characters are prisoners of their history, in this case the history of the Deep South.